 BayNet had messaging (people who used it could leave messages for each other), some pretty unimpressive games and forums or discussion areas.
 The forums included Computers, Cree Language, Education,General Interest, Internet, Language Arts, Legal Issues ("Ask a lawyer"), Music, Native Studies, Radio, Adult Literature, Children’s Literature, Nature, OPS Teachers Federation, Professional Development, School News, Special Education, Student News, Student Penpals, Swap Shop (Buy & Sell), Teacher and Videos.
 I suppose you could tell from that list that BayNet was operated by a teacher and a lawyer.

 As the internet grew more popular, but still unavailable locally, we looked at ways of integrating it with BayNet.
 These would have been fairly expensive and probably quite limited.
 But, lots of BBS systems acted as portals to the internet for their users.
+As soon as local access to the internet arrived, there was no point in running BayNet and it was shut down.

 No comments: